-• Select row 1 in the SLS(Crack Control) Check table and then click the Detailed Results For Selected Row button at the top of the dialog.
+Select row 1 in the SLS (crack control) check table and then click the Detailed results for selected row button at the top of the dialog.
 Double clicking the row will also give the detailed results.

-• Scroll to the bottom of the detailed results for the selected row to view the data relating to the Utilisation being exceeded.
+Scroll to the bottom of the detailed results for the selected row to view the data relating to the Utilisation being exceeded.

 Under the 'Detailed results for each bar' heading the bars for which the crack width check has been applied are listed.
-The location of these bars (they are in Face 6) can be found under the 'Definition of the Section' reinforcement heading further up the listing.
+The location of these bars can be found under the 'Definition of the Section' reinforcement heading further up the listing, which shows them to be in faces 6 and 11)